Friends of the Fells Forest Camp summer programming provides nature-based, experiential learning opportunities for children ages 4-12.

 |Campers range a bit further into the woods in their explorations with naturalist-guides who help open their eyes to the unique habitats, trees, animals, rocks, and other natural features of the woods.
 Children are given opportunities to exercise their critical thinking and problem solving skills.
 Explorers also experience collaborative decision-making and are introduced to topics of stewardship and nature-protection.

-NOTE: some five-year-old’s may be more comfortable with slower-paced programming, especially if this is their first experience in an all-outdoor classroom setting.
-Please consider both Forest Kindergarten and Explorer levels to see what is right for your child.
+NOTE: some five-year-olds may be more comfortable with slower-paced programming, especially if this is their first experience in an all-outdoor classroom setting.
+So, please consider both Forest Kindergarten and Explorers levels to see what is right for your child.